igor-baiborodine/docker-liferay-portal-ce/readme/content.md

 ... where `<container name>` is the name you want to assign to your container and `<tag>` is the tag specifying the Liferay Portal CE version you want.
 See the list above for relevant tags.

-The default Liferay Portal configuration contains an embedded Hypersonic database instance and an embedded Elasticsearch instance.
+The default Liferay Portal configuration contains embedded Hypersonic database and Elasticsearch instances.
 Please note that this setup is not suitable for production.

 You can test it by visiting `http://container-ip:8080` in a browser.
 To get the container IP address, you can execute the following command:
 ```console